Academic and Administrative

 - Any customization to IUPUI DC space will be funded by project owners and managed by UITS.

 The shutdown sequence and durations will be based on load, outside temperature, chiller water flow rates, and total room load.

 The average lead time for a cabinet solution is four to six weeks depending on quantity.
 UITS will work with each customer to minimize lead time.
 If desired, a client may pre-purchase standard equipment which would be installed on the compute floor in preparation for any pending server installations.

-EP RFP Specifications
+IUPUI RFP Specifications